Kevin Richardson (zookeeper): Controversy

 Richardson worked as a lion handler for the lion park that featured in a 2014 segment of the CBS program 60 Minutes, which revealed that the Lion Park in Lanseria bred lions to ensure a supply of cubs year-round.
 When the lions reached maturity, they were shipped out to canned hunting operations because they were too dangerous to be near tourists.
 The Lion park has been criticised for allowing lion petting and for supplying lions to the canned lion industry.
 He has also been criticised by many in the conservation community, members of whom state that experiences which expressly bring people and lions together on "walks" are risky because of the unpredictable nature of the wild animals.
 Richardson's role as a conservationist was also questioned with experts stating that more care was needed in private reserves to ensure they mirror what has been developed in national parks.
 Conservationists Luke T.B.
 Hunter, Paula White, Philipp Henschel, and Laurence Frank, in a 2012 article titled "Walking with lions: why there is no role for captive-origin lions Panthera leo in species restoration", concluded that parks in Africa with plans to reintroduce lions into the wild including Richardson's had yet to do so as of 2013 and found little of conservation value that justifies the use of captive-origin lions for reintroduction.

 February 2018 fatal attack

-On 27 February 22 year old Megan van der Zwan was mauled to death in the Dinokeng Game Reserve by a lioness that was under his care.
+On 27 February a young woman was mauled to death in the Dinokeng Game Reserve by a lioness that was under his care.
 Richardson lost track of the lioness when she pursued an impala for some 2 km, whereupon the lioness assaulted the day visitor to the reserve.
 Wildlife biologist Luke Dollar responded to the killing in an article by National Geographic, stating that "behaviors and programs that skirt the reality of our place in the food chain seem to be an accident waiting to happen."